NadiraNipa/Customer-Shopping-Behaviour-Analysis/README.md

 Target high-value age groups with focused promotions

 🙏 Credits

 This project was inspired by a YouTube tutorial on customer shopping behavior analysis.
 All code has been fully rewritten, adapted, and implemented using MySQL instead of PostgreSQL, with independent visualizations and workflow improvements.

-This project was inspired by a YouTube tutorial on customer shopping behavior analysis.
-All code has been fully rewritten, adapted, and implemented using MySQL instead of PostgreSQL, with independent visualizations and workflow improvements.